Dealing with Grief and Loss

 Grief and loss are emotions just like anger and fear are emotions.
 Grieving is a natural human process.
 It is important that we allow ourselves to see and feel grief after a loss.

-People can feel grief and loss after losing a loved one, a pet, a friend, a job, after a relationship break up, when they move interstate or overseas and lose their friends and/or their sense of identity, as a result of a natural disaster, or any time any relationship, project or situation ends or concludes.
+People can feel grief and loss after losing a loved one, a pet, a friend, a job, after a relationship break up, when they move interstate or overseas and lose their friends and/or their sense of identity, as a result of a natural disaster or negative world events, or any time any relationship, project or situation ends or concludes.
 In these situations it is appropriate for us to feel a range of emotions, including grief and loss.

 The degree of grieving can vary depending on the situation and the person.
 At the same time, if we find ourselves feeling overwhelming grief or loss, it is a sign that these emotions are unresolved and they may prevent us from fully living our lives and doing the things we desire.

 The grieving process can be as short or as long as we feel we need.
 Generally, the grieving process is shorter if we are complete with the person that has left us, passed away or with the situation that has happened.

 If we do not allow ourselves sufficient time to grieve and instead suppress our emotions and soldier on as if all is well, this can create other challenges.
 These include lack of sleep, stress, frustration, feeling overly responsible, guilt and can even result in ill health.
 Because any time we do not listen to our emotions and suppress them, we risk creating ill health.
 Also, by suppressing our emotions, we are storing them at the unconscious level for them to come up even bigger at a later time.

 Our beliefs can also impact on the degree to which we grieve, and can prevent us from grieving.
 It is important that there is a supportive environment for those experiencing grief or loss.
 This includes showing them empathy and understanding, and encouraging and giving them an opportunity to share their thoughts and feelings with others.